-S. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk/ opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) Biodiversity and Land use Risk biodiversity is relatively minimal.
-However, not taking adequate steps to reduce, mitigate, or offset environmental impacts can lead to substantial business risks, including increased costs due to non-compliance or the need for Nexus Select has implemented a dedicated, publicly available Biodiversity and Habitat Policy, demonstrating its commitment to designing spaces that emphasize greenery, natural light, and other biophilic features to foster a sustainable and balanced environment for both customers and local ecosystems.
-We also undertake educational and advocacy efforts to promote biodiversity conservation within the surrounding communities.
-Negative Energy and emissions management Risk Nexus Select's mall and hotel operations are energy-intensive, and not transitioning to low-carbon systems could lead to higher operational expenses.
+S. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk/ opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) Biodiversity and Land use Risk Nexus Select's malls, hotels, and office operations are primarily situated in well-developed urban areas, where the direct impact on biodiversity is relatively minimal.
+However, not taking adequate steps to reduce, mitigate, or offset environmental impacts can lead to substantial business risks, including increased costs due to non-compliance or the need for reactive responses to biodiversity-related regulations. a sustainable and balanced environment for both customers and local ecosystems.
+We also undertake educational and Negative Energy and emissions management Risk Nexus Select's mall and hotel operations are energy-intensive, and not transitioning to low-carbon systems could lead to higher operational expenses.
 Therefore, Nexus Select focuses on enhancing energy efficiency to conserve resources, lower costs, and minimize its overall environmental impact.
 Nexus Select has adopted a publicly accessible Energy and Emissions Policy and actively manages Scope 1, 2, and 3 greenhouse gas emissions through a range of initiatives.
 These include implementing energy efficiency measures, incorporating renewable energy into its overall energy mix through on-site solar and wind installations totaling over 55 MW (DC), and sourcing additional clean energy via third-party Power Purchase Agreements.
 Nexus Select also works to prevent refrigerant leakage from HVAC systems and adopts innovative technologies and practices to further reduce emissions.
 Circular economy and Waste management Risk Improper waste disposal can pollute surface water, groundwater, and seawater, posing serious risks to nearby plant and animal life, and human health.
 Nexus Select has implemented a dedicated and publicly available Waste Management Policy and ensures responsible disposal of all waste through a robust waste management system.
 This includes minimizing waste at the source, enhancing resource efficiency in operations, and managing waste recovery and disposal via third-party processing facilities.
 Nexus Select also conducts awareness programs for customers, partners with value chain stakeholders to promote sustainable practices, and collaborates with NGOs, research bodies, and regulatory authorities to drive innovation and encourage the use of smart technologies for effective waste reuse.
 Negative Sustainable sourcing and procurement practices Opportunity Nexus Select has implemented publicly available Supplier Code of Conduct and integrates sustainable sourcing and procurement practices to minimize its environmental and social impact while ensuring service quality.
-This applies across its retail operations in malls and food and resource services in hotels, where efficient sourcing of higher-quality raw materials and a holistic, end-to-end approach can significantly reduce waste and the overall environmental footprint.
-Moreover, sustainable procurement supports the economic development of surrounding communities and helps mitigate negative impacts Positive across the Nexus Select's value chain.
-CT TRUST 209
+Positive This applies across its retail operations in malls and food and resource services in hotels, where efficient sourcing of higher-quality raw materials and a holistic, end-to-end approach can significantly reduce waste and the overall environmental footprint.
+Moreover, sustainable procurement supports the economic development of surrounding communities and helps mitigate negative impacts across the Nexus Select's value chain.
+ECT TRUST ↑ 209